 Why this Prize?

-The EU’s population is ageing.
-There will be 75 M elderly in Europe in 2020, and 88 M in 2030.
-The share of people aged 65+ should increase from 17.5% in 2010 to 29.5% in 2060 in the EU-27.
+The European Union’s population is ageing.
+There will be 75 million people over the age of 65 in Europe in 2020, and 88 million in 2030.
+The share of people aged 65+ should increase from 17.5% of the population in 2010 to 29.5% in 2060 in the EU-27.

 The purpose of the contest is to develop innovative and sustainable mobility solutions for older people (65+).
-The prize(s) will be awarded, after closure of the contest, to the applicant(s) who in the opinion of the jury demonstrate(s) a solution that best addresses the award criteria.
-The solutions submitted – likely to combine technological, social and behavioural features – must be implemented for several months during the contest period.
+The prizes will be awarded, after closure of the contest, to the applicants who in the opinion of the jury demonstrate a solution that best addresses the award criteria.
+The solutions submitted, likely to combine technological, social and behavioral features, must be implemented for several months during the contest period.

 The jury will assess the work and progress made by the applicants during an implementation period of at least 5 months between the opening of the prize and the submission of the applications, based on measurable evidence that they will have to provide.
-Applicants will also have to demonstrate that their solution can be scaled-up and replicated in similar or even different contexts.
+Applicants will also have to demonstrate that their solution can be scaled-up and replicated in different contexts.

 For more detailed information on the criteria of the prize, please check out the Rules of Contest.

 The contest has been launched and you can apply until 28 February 2019.